Volunteer Long Term Care Ombudsman

 |Duties and Responsibilities:||

 LTC Ombudsmen in Boulder County typically visit nursing homes once a week and assisted livings twice a month.
-Each volunteer will work closely with residents and staff to solve problems, handle complaints, and serve residents as an advocate and confidant.
+Each volunteer will work closely with residents and staff to solve problems, handle complaints, and serve residents as a confidential advocate.
 Ongoing, timely documentation of all LTC Ombudsman duties is required.
-Volunteers also attend 2 hour monthly meetings with staff LTC Ombudsmen and other occasional trainings to maintain certification.
+Volunteers also attend monthly meetings (virtually and in-person) with staff, LTC Ombudsmen, and other occasional trainings to maintain certification.

 |Qualifications and Requirements:||